 A selection of major publishers accepting unsolicited manuscripts*:

-Hachette Australia: general email subs
+Hachette Australia: general email subs (fiction, non-fiction, children’s; some genres excluded)

-Allen & Unwin, Friday Pitch
+Allen & Unwin, Friday Pitch (any day!)

-Carina Press: Harlequin digital-first single-title imprint, includes novellas and short stories
+Carina Press: Harlequin digital-first imprint

 Bloomsbury Spark, digital imprint (teen, YA, new adult, 25-60k words)